 5) To recognize the equity of outside sponsors in the endeavors of the University by granting appropriate limited rights to the sponsors, consistent with the University's basic objectives outlined above.

-B. THE UNIVERSITY RESEARCH BOARD, THE DEAN FOR RESEARCH, AND THE OFFICE OF TECHNOLOGY TRANSFER
+B. THE UNIVERSITY RESEARCH BOARD, THE DEAN FOR RESEARCH, AND THE OFFICE OF TECHNOLOGY LICENSING AND INTELLECTUAL PROPERTY

 The University Research Board is responsible for general oversight and administration of the University's patent policy as regards the University, its Faculty, employees, students, and outside sponsors.

 The Dean for Research is responsible for the implementation of the Patent Policy under general oversight of the Board.
-The Office of Technology Licensing, reporting to the Dean for Research, is responsible for the University's Technology Transfer Program, providing management of inventions and patenting and licensing services for inventions developed by members of the Princeton University community.
+The Office of Technology Licensing and Intellectual Property, reporting to the Dean for Research, is responsible for the University's Technology Transfer Program, providing management of inventions and patenting and licensing services for inventions developed by members of the Princeton University community.

 C. RELATIONSHIP BETWEEN THE UNIVERSITY AND FACULTY, EMPLOYEES, AND STUDENTS